 The best South African souvenirs to buy in Cape Town

 Thanks to its amazing health benefits, Rooibos tea is gaining popularity worldwide.
-This fragrant caffeine free tea comes from a shrub-like bush which only grows in the Cederberg area on the West Coast of South Africa, just north of Cape Town, making it ‘truly South African’.
+This fragrant caffeine free tea comes from a shrub-like bush which only grows in the Cederberg area on the West Coast of South Africa, just north of Cape Town, making it ‘truly South African’ and a great souvenir from South Africa.
 It’s a very popular drink in South Africa.
 Rooibos tea of various brands can be found in most supermarkets.
 For nice gift wrapping, flavoured Rooibos tea or loose Rooibos tea, you can visit specialty tea or souvenir shops in town.
 Rooibos tea is a nice souvenir to buy in Cape Town, especially when you want something small and light to carry back home in your luggage.

 Tip: You can also buy Rooibos Tea online if you run out of your South African stock